opreciaddo/json-server/README.md

 # json-server
-Repo for serving some data with json-server API
+Repo for serving some data.